-All year round guests in our rental apartments in Cannes will enjoy luxury shopping boutiques, chic restaurants, beautiful wave washed sandy beaches and spectacular views of the Esterel mountains from the shore.
+All year round visitors in Cannes will enjoy luxury shopping boutiques, chic restaurants, beautiful wave washed sandy beaches and spectacular views of the Esterel mountains from the shore.
 In the evenings leave the comfort of your apartment and saunter down the Croisette aligned with blue decked chairs and the Old Port where you can admire the gleaming yachts anchored at the harbour.
-Whilst staying in a self-catering apartment, you shouldn’t miss out on buying the local wares from the Marche aux Fleurs.
 For those who fancy a flutter the Palm Beach Casino and Casino Croisette are waiting for your chips.

 With a bulging calendar of the ever-multiplying array of festivals, tournaments, shows, and conferences, glittering Cannes cannot fail to impress.
 We hope we can tempt you to book one of our rental apartments in Cannes so you can relax and enjoy this glamorous city with friends and family.

 The Palais des Festivals et des Congrès is the hub of the Cannes conference centre.
 In addition to worldwide business summits, cultural shows and music concerts you may find the Russian ballet passing through, rising popular music groups or a children’s theatre group.
 It’s worth checking the listings on the Palais des Festivals website in case there’s something for you whilst staying with us.